Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 # Overview
 You only need run_backpropagation.py and run_genetic_algorithm.py to get started after download all .py files and required libraries.
 - backpropagation.py - chain rule to calculate partial derivatives for updating weights
-- genetic_algorithm.py - genetic imitation that a list of weights is represented as one gene, getting the gene of the best offspring
+- genetic_algorithm.py - genetic imitation that weights are represented as genes, and a list of weights is represented as a single organism.
 - run_backpropagation - XOR data and start of training by backpropagation
 - run_genetic_algorithm - XOR data and start of training by genetic algorithm